CodeLinaro-mirror/le_platform_vendor_qcom-opensource_snaptel-sdk/qdocs/user_guide/ug-source/simulation-telsdk.rst

 Supplementary Services
 ''''''''''''''''''''''
+For reference, the default supported values for the call forward reason on initial launch are UNCONDITIONAL and BUSY.
+For other reasons (refer to ``telux::tel::ForwardReason``), use the ``telux::tel::ISuppServicesManager::setForwardingPref`` API to update the call forward reason information.
+Then, get the expected response by using the ``telux::tel::ISuppServicesManager::requestForwardingPref`` API.

 Details of parameters that can be configured in the simulation framework.
 - "failureCause" : To configure failureCause for supplementary services.